hd-David/sqlalchemy/README.md

 we use session to have access our data in the database.
 We query the row we want to update, in this case we are changing the name of the natio.
 We then do commit our transaction.

+SQL documentation for CRUD
+The SQL command below, creates a table in the database.
+CREATE TABLE nation (
+    id int,
+    name varchar(255),
+    capital_city varchar(255),
+    population int,
+);

+Below ia the querry the user used to view data in the database.
+One thing to keep in mind SQL is not case sensitive, you can use lowercase or uppercase it still works.
+SELECT * FROM nation;
+The command above is the view querry where we check all data in our database.

+To delete data or row from our database we use the following querry.
+DELETE FROM nation WHERE nation.name='Malawi';

+To change data in one row we use update which is the SQL command.
+UPDATE nation
+SET nation.name='Tanzania'
+WHERE nation.name='Morroco';